This post may contain affiliate links. Please read our privacy policy.

 - Infuse the coconut milk: Pour the coconut milk into a small pot and add the cloves, anise, and cinnamon stick.
 Heat over medium-high heat until bubbles form around the edges of the pot.
 Remove from the heat and let cool to room temperature.
 Strain out the spices.

-- Finish & chill: In a large pitcher, combine the infused coconut milk, coconut cream, condensed milk, evaporated milk, vanilla extract, and ground cinnamon.
+- Finish and chill: In a large pitcher, combine the infused coconut milk, coconut cream, condensed milk, evaporated milk, vanilla extract, and ground cinnamon.
 Stir in the rum and amaretto.
 Combine well and refrigerate for at least 2 hours.

 - Serve: Serve chilled in glasses.
 Garnish with a cinnamon stick if desired.

-What to Serve with Coquito
+What to Serve With Coquito

 More Holiday Cocktail Recipes

-Pin This
+Pin ItCoquito

 Ingredients

-- 1 can coconut milk
+- 1 (14-ounce) can coconut milk

 - 5 whole cloves